Divajain/userdocs/docs/paypage.md

 - Changing page font
 - Changing button colours (text and background in both normal and hover mode, and border)
 - Changing link colour
 - Changing the logo (ideal size is 400px wide and 80px high, though the height is the key factor.
-Any bigger and you risk truncation)
+Any bigger and you risk truncation).
+We can also remove the logo completely if required.
 - Changing the page title
 - Hide / show "pay as company" link
 - Hide / show postcode lookup